dart-lang/site-www/src/effective-dart/usage.md

 ### DON'T use `late` when a constructor initializer list will do

-Sound null safety requires Dart to initialize a non-nullable field before it can be read.
-Since fields can be read inside the constructor body, this means an error returns if you don't initialize a non-nullable field before the body runs.
+Dart requires you to initialize non-nullable fields before they can be read.
+Since fields can be read inside the constructor body, this means you get an error if you don't initialize a non-nullable field before the body runs.

 You can make this error go away by marking the field `late`.
 That turns the